Snawoot/ssh-honeypot/README.md

 # ssh-honeypot

 Special task SSH honeypot.
-Collects used SSH passwords and issued commands into SQLite3 database.
+Collects used SSH passwords and issued commands into SQLite3 database (`-D`).
+All unknown commands answered with banner from specified text file (`-B`).

+Initially server does not accepts any login and password, but with every attempt there is preconfigured probability (`-P`) of accepting password and granting login.
+Accepted login-password pairs stored into database and considered valid for some time (`-T`).
+All public key authorizations are accepted.

+Each session logged into database and daemon output.

-## Requirements
+## System Requirements

 * Python 3.5.3+
 * sqlite3 3.24.0+ (on Debian 9 use command `apt install -t stretch-backports sqlite3`)